 Every time we move our eyes, the visual scene we perceive changes vastly.
 When we make decisions about visual images, how do we move our eyes?
 How is this behavior related to decision-making processes?

 How do we recognize object categories by integrating visual images?

 Many objects are composed of multiple parts, so multiple visual features in an image should be combined to recognize objects.
 How does the visual system encode complex combinations of image features?

 How do we learn object categories from experience?

 You do not know what objects are present in the world before you are born, so the object categories you know must be learned through experience.
 How does this happen?

 How do we learn and leverage rules and regularities governing the outside world?

-To interact with the environment, you must also know optical and physical rules and regularities of the outside world.
+To interact with the environment, you must also know the optical and physical rules and regularities of the outside world.
 How do we learn and leverage them?